 So, for instance, a session on the strategic value of blogs in crisis communication planning could give corporate communicators useful insight into the role of social media in that particular situation, and aid them in their communication planning.

 I have many years’ experience in facilitating, planning and organizing events, public and private, with a strong “digital focus” to support specific business goals.

-The expected outcome for everyone is new or renewed connections and actionable insights that they can apply in their business.
+The expected outcome for everyone was new or renewed connections and actionable insights that they can apply in their business.

-The first Huddle took place in 2009; each has been sponsored by Dell together with specific venue sponsors such as Microsoft, Google and Oracle.
-In 2013, the Huddle extended its scope with a special event involving one high-profile and influential individual – Brian Solis – in addition to the more usual one-day event.
-I see more of these in the Huddle’s future.
+Each Huddle was sponsored by Dell together with specific venue sponsors such as Microsoft, Google and Oracle.
+In 2013, the final Huddle extended its scope with a special event involving one high-profile and influential individual – Brian Solis – in addition to the more usual one-day event.

-Want to know how to use RSS to make your life oh-so-easy in managing information?
+Want to know how to use social networks to make your life oh-so-easy in managing information?
 Keen to try blogging but you’re put off by the seeming complexity of it?
 Or perhaps you’d like to try a practice hand at podcasting?

 Whatever your need, I can come to your office or home (or hotel if you’re travelling) to help you get a good grip on the online tools that you do need to know about today.
 Trust me: you do need to know.